rollchains/spawn/docs/versioned_docs/version-v0.50.x/03-demos/02-ibc-module.md

 ## Import Testnet Helpers

 Pasting the following lines in your terminal will import helper functions to interact with the testnet.
 The source is publicly available on GitHub to review.
+It gives you the ability to interact with the testnet easily using special `ICT_` commands.

 ```bash
 # Import the testnet interaction helper functions